sasdallas/reduceOS/README.md

 ![reduceOS image](reduceOSDemo.png)

 #### Please read the credits!
-### TEMPORARY NOTICE: reduceOS, due to limitations in my own knowledge of assembly and bootloaders, has switched in favor of multiboot.
-I am deeply sorry about this - I was hoping we wouldn't have to.
+### TEMPORARY NOTICE: I managed to screw up the branch by accidentally adding a >500MB file to my commit.
+I then made the mistake of running git filter-branch.
+There is definitely not 300 commits here, sorry about that lol.
 # What's different?
 I've switched off multiboot in favor of a custom assembly bootloader and kernel.
 More features are coming in the kernel rewrite along with a ton of flaws and bugs fixed.\
 More info coming soon.